AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction

 where \(x_{l}\ \in \ R^{3n}\) and \(x_{l + 1}\ \in \ R^{3n}\) are the input and output of the cross layers, respectively. \(W_{l}\ \in \ R^{3n \times 3n}\) and \(b_{l}\ \in \ R^{3n}\) are the learned weights and biases of the cross-layer.
 Each element in \(W_{l}\) captures the relative contribution of the interaction between features in the prediction.
 In the DCN with \emph{k} cross layers, the model includes all feature interactions up to a maximum polynomial order of \emph{k + 1}.

 By concatenating multiple cross layers, it is possible to consider more complex interactions.
 For instance, the relationship between attitudes toward vaccine mandate and being a liberal might depend on another latent dimension, such as one's attitudes toward scientific knowledge.
 Complex feature crossings like \(s_{1} \times b_{1} \times b_{2} \times p_{1}\) can be captured by employing multiple cross layers.
-By considering complex interactions between the meaning of survey questions, individual beliefs, and survey periods, we can avoid the assumption that the meaning of opinions is identical for everyone over time.
-This assumption has been challenged by previous research on the heterogeneous perception of cultural meanings across different socio-demographic backgrounds \citep{goldbergMappingSharedUnderstandings2011,baldassarriNeitherIdeologuesAgnostics2014} and cognitive biases \citep{martinLifeBeachYou2010a}.
+By considering complex interactions between the meaning of survey questions, individual beliefs, and survey periods, we can avoid the assumption that the meaning of opinions is identical for everyone at different times.
+This assumption has been challenged by previous research that shows the heterogeneous perception of cultural meanings across different socio-demographic backgrounds~\citep{goldbergMappingSharedUnderstandings2011,baldassarriNeitherIdeologuesAgnostics2014} and cognitive limitations~\citep{martinLifeBeachYou2010a}.